 DBNs have been a crucial part of the deep learning ecosystem.
 Here’s what you need to know about them:

-• Each RBM in the stack is independently trained using greedy learning.
+- We train each RBM in the stack independently with greedy learning.

-• DBNs understand latent data representations and can be used to generate new data samples.
+- DBNs understand latent data representations and can generate new data samples.

 Modern machine learning has come a long way.
 Here are a few topics where you can learn more about Computer Vision: